drostlab/metablastr/README.md

 # metablastr

-### An easy-to-use framework to perform massive sequence searches with R
+## An easy-to-use framework to perform massive sequence searches with R

+### Motivation

 The exponentially growing number of available sequences in biological databases revolutionizes the way modern life science research is conducted.
 Approximately